conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 ## Conclusion

 The new ROS integration for Conan offers a neat way of incorporating Conan packages to ROS packages.
-By simply including a conanfile, you can install the required libraries from Conan Center.
+By simply including a conanfile, you can install the required libraries from Conan Center or from your own private server.

 Also, a package manager like Conan offers key advantages over system-package managers during the development of the ROS packages.
 With Conan, you can **install different versions or flavors** of the packages **without interfering with the dependencies** across other projects.
 You can even **bring your own Conan packages as dependencies without disrupting the development workflow**.